 Do you know the difference between a minaudière and a nécessaire?
 Both words are French in origin, and both refer to small handbags.
 But even though the terms are sometimes used as a substitute for one another or hand in hand, are they the same type of evening bag?

 The nécessaire we know today didn't start with that purpose in mind and is very different than the earliest examples.
-Some were much larger than a purse, while others were much smaller and more specialized in nature.
-The minaudière was always intended to be used as an evening bag, but some of the shapes we know now are much more whimsical in nature than the elegant examples first made by Van Cleef & Arpels.
+Some were much larger than a purse, while others were much smaller and more specialized.
+The minaudière was always intended to be used as an evening bag, but some of the shapes we know now are much more whimsical than the elegant examples first made by Van Cleef & Arpels.

 01 of 02